 The Association of Atlantic Universities (AAU) and Maritime Provinces Higher Education Commission (MPHEC) Quality Assurance Monitoring Committee

-Note:The Quality Assurance Monitoring Committee is to be replaced by the Quality Assurance Committee.
+Note:The Quality Assurance Monitoring Committee has been replaced by the Quality Assurance Committee.

 Terms of Reference

 - To advise and assist the Maritime Provinces Higher Education Commission, an agency of the Council of Maritime Premiers, in ensuring continuous improvement in the quality of academic programs and of teaching at post-secondary institutions included within its scope by monitoring institutional quality assurance activities, as described in the MPHEC Quality Assurance Policy.

 - Monitor the outcomes of institutional quality assessment policies and procedures, within the parameters established by the Commission.
 These parameters are described with details on the process in the Commission's Quality Assurance Policy;